Nightmares (Architects album)

 Nightmares is the debut studio album by British metalcore band Architects.
 It was released on 15 May 2006 through Distort and In at the Deep End Records.
 The album was produced by the band themselves and Karl Bareham.
 It is the only album featuring the band's original line-up with Matt Johnson on vocals and Tim Lucas on bass.

+The album was described by Metal Temple as "melodic, yet brutal" metalcore with rhythmic similarities to the bands the Dillinger Escape Plan, Converge and Unsane, which makes Architects' music "less boring".